Back

 }

 Have you notice it?
-This function takes a Expression and we still have not explore what a Expression does, so let's do it.
+This function takes an Expression and we still have not explore what a Expression does, so let's do it.

 Also this function uses the Expression type to decide which Value should be returned, if the Expression is not supported it returns nil.